ucbds-infra/otter-grader/docs/index.md

   ...
 ```

-To intialize the class, simply import it and create an instance:
+To initialize the class, simply import it and create an instance:

 ```python
 import otter